Lewisjohnward/clippings-to-cards/README.md

 -   [ ] Select all
 -   [ ] Sort by date
 -   [ ] split store into slices - display date, cards ?
+-   [ ] Display no books component when no books.